Inventory IQ

 Task Analysis

-Users reference multiple Excel sheets to locate the correct columns and fields
+Users referenced multiple Excel sheets to locate the correct fields and input locations.

-Task execution varies by operator, including direct laptop entry or handwritten notes
+Workflow execution varied significantly by operator, including direct laptop entry and handwritten note-taking.

 Key Insights.

-π Workflows vary by user, not by system
+π Workflows vary by operator, not by system

 π Accuracy drops when data entry is delayed